Amsterdam Sights

 Group tours

-Group tours (for 10-25 people) are available in Dutch, English, French, German, Russian, Japanese, Turkish, Spanish and Italian.
+Guided group tours (for 10-25 people) are informative and available in Dutch, English, French, German, Russian, Japanese, Turkish, Spanish and Italian.
 Tours last about an hour and must be booked in advance.
 If you would like to reserve a tour, call (020) 620 4060 at least two weeks in advance.

 official website